KatamariJr/gorm.io/pages/docs/belongs_to.md

 A `belongs to` association sets up a one-to-one connection with another model, such that each instance of the declaring model "belongs to" one instance of the other model.

 For example, if your application includes users and companies, and each user can be assigned to exactly one company, the following types represent that relationship.
-Notice here that, on the `User` object, there is both a `CompanyID` as well as a `Company`.
+Notice here that, on the `User` object, there is both a `CompanyID` and a `Company`.
 By default, the `CompanyID` is implicitly used to create a foreign key relationship between the `User` and `Company` tables, and thus must be included in the `User` struct in order to fill the `Company` inner struct.

 ```go
 // `User` belongs to `Company`, `CompanyID` is the foreign key